andlo/mycroft-skills-list-gitbook/skills/google-aiy-voicehat-skill.kalyaninagaraj.md

 ---
-description: Enables the button and led on the Google AIY voicehat
+description: Enables the button and LED on the Google AIY voicehat
 ---

 ### _google-aiy-voicehat-skill.kalyaninagaraj_
 ## Description:
-This skill roughly follows @andlo's code outline for the excellent picroft-google-aiy-voicekit skill.
-It provides the same functionality but uses the gpiozero library instead of RPi.GPIO to operate the button-led combo connected to the voicehat.
+This Mycroft skill roughly follows @andlo's code outline for the excellent [picroft-google-aiy-voicekit](https://github.com/andlo/picroft-google-aiy-voicekit-skill) skill.
+It provides the same functionality but uses the gpiozero library instead of RPi.GPIO to operate the button-LED combo connected to the voicehat.

 Additionally, an extended button press
 (> 7 seconds) forces a Linux shutdown.

-The idea is to test gpiozero's ability to handle switch bounce when polling for a button press; RPi.GPIO doesn't register hold times too well.
+The idea is to test gpiozero's ability to handle switch bounce when polling for a button press; in my experience, RPi.GPIO doesn't register hold times too well.

 ### Platform: